tytydraco/yessleep/out/My_boyfriend_swears_were_poly_But_the_other_girl_isnt_real.md

 Dexter grabbed my wrist.

 “Hey!”
-I wrenched my hand “ Let go!”We struggled for a few seconds before Sunny stood up and assertively pronounced, “Darlings please, there is no need for this to be embarrassing.”
+I wrenched my hand “ Let go!”

+We struggled for a few seconds before Sunny stood up and assertively pronounced, “Darlings please, there is no need for this to be embarrassing.”

 Dexter let go.
 I took this as an opening and backed away from the booth.